apache/shenyu/README.md

   Since all data have been cached using ConcurrentHashMap in the JVM, it's very fast.

-  When user have changed the configuration in the background management, ShenYu will dynamically updates its cache by listening to the ZooKeeper node, WebSocket push, HTTP longPull.
+  ShenYu dynamically updates the cache by listening to the ZooKeeper node (or WebSocket push, HTTP long polling) when the user changes configuration information in the background management.

   ![](https://shenyu.apache.org/img/shenyu/dataSync/shenyu-config-processor-en.png)